lemonrock/cordial/README.md

 * RSS items are currently full, not partial, and are put in the `<description>` tag of the feed rather than `<content type="html">`.

+## Known Bugs

+* Image source sets use URLs, but if the image has been specified as a data-uri, the URL will be invalid because it won't exist.
+Image source sets don't really make a lot of sense when using data-uris.

 ## Licensing

 The license for this project is AGPL-3.0.